ufs-community/ufs-srweather-app/docs/UsersGuide/source/BuildRunSRW.rst

 .. note::

-   On Orion, *cron* is only available on the orion-login-1 node, so please use that node when running cron jobs on Orion.
+   On Orion, *cron* is only available on the orion-login-1 node, so users will need to work on that node when running *cron* jobs on Orion.

-The workflow run is completed when all tasks have “SUCCEEDED”, and the rocotostat command will output the following:
+The workflow run is complete when all tasks have “SUCCEEDED”, and the rocotostat command outputs the following:

 .. code-block:: console